 Tasks/Steps for CAN2 Who?
-Timeline Means of Assessment Resources Needed Status as of April 2015 More and more frequent time for students with counselors to make college plan (a-g requirements, etc.) Guidance Counselors/IVP Ongoing Guidance Master Calendar In addition, a sixth Guidance Counselor, hired for 14-15, reduced caseloads to 360:1.
-Continue to support AVID, Business Technology Academy, Biotechnology Institute District / IVP/ Depts./Guidanc e Counselors Yearly Number of sections offered in each respective program, Appropriate FTE allotted in master schedule / staffing chart, funding for supplies '15-'16 will be the final year of the Bus.
+Timeline Means of Assessment Resources Needed Status as of January 2016 More frequent time for students with counselors to make college plan (a-g requirements, etc.) Guidance Counselors/IVP Ongoing Guidance Master Calendar Restructuring College and Career Center and hiring a College and Career Assistant.
+Continue to support AVID, Biotechnology Institute District / IVP/ Depts./Guidanc e Counselors Yearly Number of sections offered in each respective program, Appropriate FTE allotted in master schedule / staffing chart, funding for supplies '15-'16 will be the final year of the Bus.
 Tech.
 Academy and the first of the Biotech Institute.
-Funding for staffing for each and AVID depends on the district's budget.
-Supplies for Biotech remain costly and an ongoing funding concern.
+Commitment to keep class size lower in these courses.
 Develop and implement a program to increase AS, AP, and honors enrollment among under-represented students.
 IVP, Bilingual Resource Teacher, DCs, Guidance Ongoing Number of under- represented students enrolled in AS, AP, and honors courses.
-Carlmont is in the early stages of using AP Potential to identify students, but work remains to be done.
-Carlmont will participate in the Equal Opportunity Schools program beginning in the 2015-2016 year.
+Carlmont continues to use AP Potential to help identify students.
+Carlmont is participating in the Equal Opportunity Schools program beginning in the 2015-2016 year.

 Tasks/Steps for CAN2 Who?
-Timeline Means of Assessment Resources Needed Status as of April 2015 Develop skills enhancement strategies and implement in curriculum (organization, note- taking, etc.) IVP, DCs, AVID site team Ongoing Subject and department syllabi Time for collaboration across subject areas/depts. to create and implement common strategies Basic high school organizational skills are taught to all 9 th graders in the required Life Skills course during 1 st qtr.
+Timeline Means of Assessment Resources Needed Status as of January 2016 Develop skills enhancement strategies and implement in curriculum (organization, note- taking, etc.) IVP, DCs, AVID site team Ongoing Subject and department syllabi Time for collaboration across subject areas/depts. to create and implement common strategies Basic high school organizational skills are taught to all 9 th graders in the required Life Skills course during 1 st qtr.
 Individual teachers and some subjects/depts. are teaching subject-specific strategies for success.
-Teaching all students the study and organizational skills required for success in AS & AP courses would help to achieve CAN #1 Continue college and career education with parents and students; implementation of Naviance Program Guidance Counselors, College Advisor, AVID, PTSA Ongoing Naviance Surveys PTSA Parent Education Flyers More time for students with their Guidance Counselors The '15-'16 Guidance Calendar will include more face time between Counselors, students and their parents (10 th graders).
-The College Advisor will continue to change her hours in the Spring to meet with 11 th graders and their parents to plan college essays, admissions, etc. Maintain course offerings in Career Technical Education (Visual / Performing Arts, Technology, Sciences) Principal, IVP, District Ongoing Number of course offerings in CTE approved courses Student enrollment in CTE courses Ongoing funding from the District to replace the ROP funds that were eliminated.
+Continue college and career education with parents and students; implementation of Naviance Program Guidance Counselors, College Advisor, AVID, PTSA Ongoing Naviance Surveys PTSA Parent Education Flyers More time for students with their Guidance Counselors The College and Career center was reorganized and a College and Career assistant was hired to improve service.
+To date more that 60 colleges came to speak to students, information is posted daily on various social media sites as well as our school website.
+College and Career center provided additional hours to assist students in filling out college applications.
+Maintain course offerings in Career Technical Education (Visual / Performing Arts, Technology, Sciences) Principal, IVP, District Ongoing Number of course offerings in CTE approved courses Student enrollment in CTE courses Ongoing funding from the District to replace the ROP funds that were eliminated.